1. configure + 2. boot the microVM

 async def get(name: str) -> SandboxHandle

 Get a handle to an existing sandbox (running or stopped).
-The handle provides status, configuration, and lifecycle control.
-Parameters
+The handle provides status, configuration, and lifecycle control without requiring a full connection to the guest agent.

 Returns